- Dreading work or avoiding others?

 Chronic activation of our stress response system could impact not only our physical health but could also contribute toward anxiety and depression.
 Your body and mind may actually unconsciously not feel safe to slow down.
 Such fight/flight (or even freeze) response may be exacerbated if you’ve experienced other trauma in your life (e.g., sexual harassment, being shunned, not feeling safe when parents argued loudly or parents not being very present when you were young).

-As a woman, there is often an added expectation to be caretakers of family members, to make sure everyone else is OK.
-It may be deeply ingrained to sacrifice self to take care of others.
-This may be more prevalent these days as we’re spending much more time at home with family members.
-And yet, at some point, we may start to realize that we are completely depleted, not able to think clearly, and we start to learn the hard way that our relationships suffer when we are not centered, not fully present, but are irritable all too often.
+As women, there is often an added expectation to be caretakers.
+It may be deeply ingrained to sacrifice self, to not speak up, or not OK to say “no.” And yet, at some point, we may start to realize that we are completely depleted, not able to think clearly, and we start to learn the hard way that our work and relationships suffer when we are not centered, not fully present or connected to ourselves, but are irritable all too often.

-What are some ways that you’re taking care of yourself so that you can be more present for others, so that you could actually be healthy to serve others?
-Are you regularly prioritizing what nourishes you, what feeds you?
-Do you find it hard to take these self-focused, self-care steps?
+What are some ways that you’re taking care of yourself so that you can be more present, so that you could actually be healthy while being with others?
+Are you regularly making time to incorporate what nourishes you, what feeds you?
+Do you have a community where you feel a sense of belonging and acceptance for who you are?
+Do you find it hard to take self-compassionate steps?

 Please also feel free to call me at 408-828-8375 or send me an email to inquire further.